David G. Luczak

 Tyler T. Walton joined back into the Gephart Funeral Home family in June of 2017 as a Licensed Funeral Director and Pre Arrangement Counselor.
 For many family and friends that have known Tyler over the years, he began working at the funeral home in his early high school days.
 Tyler is a 1998 graduate of John Glenn High School, he attended and received an associates degree from Delta College and went on to and graduate from Worsham College of Mortuary Science in 2004 located in the Chicago land area.
 As Tyler received many awards and accomplishments, he also served as Vice-President of his graduating class at Worsham.
 After serving the Genesee County community for many years, Tyler came back to Bay City to join his brother Wayne B. Walton at the Gephart Funeral Home, Inc., in addition to serving Bay County together alongside Owner/Manager David G. Luczak.
 Upon Tyler’s return back to the Gephart Funeral Home, his can-do attitude and willingness to always go the extra mile for families remain the same today and stronger than ever.
-Tyler and his loving wife Nikki, of 11 years reside in Essexville.
-Together they have two wonderful children, Haiden (4th grade at Verellen Elementary) and Jackson (6th grade at Cramer Junior High).
-Tyler is very active in his children’s many sporting events, including BASA Soccer and Essexville schooling events.
+Tyler resides in Essexville and has two wonderful children, Jackson and Haiden.
+He is very active in his children’s many sporting events, including BASA Soccer and Essexville schooling events.
 Tyler is a member of the MFDA (Michigan Funeral Director Association) and NFDA (National Funeral Director Association).

 Gerald A. Luczak

 In Memory Of

 April 27, 1937 - July 7, 2001

 Douglas J. Luczak

 In Memory of